gaultier/blog/optimization-tales-cockroachdb-part1.md

 ## Final results

+Let's observe the latency of this query in production during the deployment of the fix:

 ![Results](crdb_recovery_addresses_3.png)

-Latency for this query went from a consistent 1-2s to typically < 0.5s.
+It went from a consistent 1-2s to typically < 0.5s.
 All of the time is spent waiting on the network (due to cross-region latency).

 More importantly, it completely disappeared from the top 10000 queries in terms of CPU time or rows scanned.